retro-city/ks-330-mini/README.md

 Controller boards based on the [HT16K33](https://www.adafruit.com/product/1427) currently looks like the most promising option.

-**Progress:** The following remains: Button fitting and alignment.
-Creating a suitable BOM-list for electronics.
-General model alignment (including rounded corners and model thickness).
+**Progress:**  Work in progress.
+Missing component fitting and alignment.
+Electronics still in PoC.

 | KS-330-IO-Panel-Circuit (Prototype) | |
 |-----------------|-|